What Is A UV Air Purifier?

 - CDC recommends installing UV disinfection in ductwork or at the ceiling to complement the existing air filter rather than replacing it.

-- For commercial use, make sure you are properly equipped or suited to operate special UV devices.
+- For commercial use, make sure all safety measurements are practiced and properly suited to operate special UV devices.

 The Effectiveness Debate

 Another setback with UV technology is its efficiency.
 While there is no doubt UV air purifiers can inactivate germs, bacteria, viruses and stop them from multiplying, it takes around 12.5 seconds to kill 99.9% of the virus under ideal conditions.
 With the constantly moving airflow, it is unlikely the microbes will remain exposed in the internal UV chamber for minutes.
 Besides the UV-C Light exposure time, the pathogens will have to be close to the UV light bulb to be fully sanitized.
 Some microorganisms strain, like mold spores, is highly resistant to UV radiation and may even take longer to kill off.
 Ultraviolet light is not great in removing large particles like dust, hair, and dirt from the air.
 It is also ineffective against smoke, odor, and chemical fumes like VOCs.
 The material of the lightbulb, like phosphor, quartz, and LED, also plays a big part.
 Avoid any mercury-based lamp that poses hazardous risks.
 The ultraviolet light intensity/ dosage, the cooling effect of airflow, ACH, and room size, can also affect the UV irradiation performance.

 The lack of standardized UV measurement against airborne pollutants is another common issue.
 Some manufacturers sell inferior products yet make up fake claims on the UV effectiveness to trick people into buying one.
 You should only purchase a HEPA air purifier with UV light from a reputable manufacturer approved by CARB and AHAM.